JakubMaslanka/Reparify/README.md

 ## General Information

 Reparify is created for users who own more than one vehicle and/or want to collect repair history for future vehicle sales in one place.
-Support notifications of expiring vehicle inspections and insurance.
+Supports notifications of expiring vehicle inspections and insurance.
 The app allows users to put the vehicle up for sale, thus allowing other users to view the profile of the sold vehicle.
 Otherwise, users can't access vehicle profiles, which they don't own, unless they have a unique URL containing the vehicle ID.
 Reparify is fully responsive and can be displayed on any device with internet access.